 ➜ For those highly addictive to their phone, try switching to a normal phone without smart functions, or no phone at all.
 Do your online activities on your desktop instead.
 This will make a huge difference.

 ➜ Remember: Those hacks are simple but not easy.
 They will challenge your will power but also reward you for your commitment and free up hundreds of hours of your attention – and your life!

 With all those benefits, I have no intention of going back to my old habits.
 Feel free to try those simple steps as well.
-And if you are still not convinced why you should reduce social media and smartphone usage, take a look at the following shocking statistics.

 20 interesting facts about screen time you need to know